ClickHouse/clickhouse-docs/docs/en/chdb/guides/clickhouse-local.md

 ChdbError: Code: 76.
 DB::Exception: Cannot lock file demo.chdb/status.
 Another server instance in same directory is already running.
 (CANNOT_OPEN_FILE)
 ```

-## Connecting to a ClickHouse Local database
+## Connecting to a clickhouse-local database

 Go back to the `ipython` shell and import the `session` module from chDB: